twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Definition of MVP

-As of right now, our customers can select and search through a variety of pre-made ducks from our store catalog and add or remove them from their shopping cartsas they please.
-Users can register accounts to save their previous shopping sessions and login at a later date to resume them.
+Customers, granted they are logged into an account, can view and search through a variety of pre-made ducks from the store catalog.
+If a customer does not have an account they can register one to use the store if the account name does not already exist.
+This account will also save their previous shopping sessions so they can return at a later date to resume them.
+Once they find a duck they would like to purchase, they can select it and add it to their cart.
+They may view their shopping cart contents at any time during the shopping process by clicking on the shopping cart button.
+When viewing the contents of the shopping cart and the customer decides they no longer want to purchase a duck, they may remove it from their shopping cart individually or clear the entire cart all at once.
+The total price is also displayed on the page.
+Once a customer has decided they are done shopping and would like to checkout they navigate to the shopping cart page and select the checkout button.
+Here they will enter their contact, shipping, and payment information.
+When the checkout is complete they will be given a receipt that shows the contents of the order and the total price paid.
 From an owners perspective, they have access to the whole store catalog and can add/remove new products or even update existing ones at the click of a button.
+They can also search for specific ducks in the inventory for easier access.
+Admin accounts do not have access to a shopping cart and cannot shop on the store.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._